str1ngth3ory/Bi--and-Tri--direction-A-search/README.md

 #### Final Task: Return your name
 _[1 point]_

 A simple task to wind down the assignment.
-Return you name from the function aptly called `return_your_name()`.
+Return your name from the function aptly called `return_your_name()`.

 ### The Race!